Sharesies review: NZ, US and Aussie share trading made easy

 If you’re looking for a simple way to dive into buying shares, check out what you can do with Sharesies.

-Whether you’ve been in the investing game for a while or want to to buy shares for the first time, Sharesies makes things simple.
-There are three types of investment opportunities with no minimum investment – you decide how much you want to spend, even if that’s as little as 1c.
+Sharesies offers three types of investment opportunities with no minimum investment – you decide how much you want to invest, even if that’s as little as 1c.

-Sharesies is not only for adults, as you can set up an account for your child for them to learn about investing and potentially grow their savings.
+Sharesies is not only for adults, as you can set up an account for a child for them to learn about investing and potentially grow their savings.

 What can I invest in with Sharesies?

-There are three types of investments you can make through Sharesies
+There are three types of investment you can make through Sharesies:

-- Companies – like the look of Fonterra?
+- Companies – Like the look of a2 Milk?
 Think Amazon shares are on the up?
-You can choose to buy shares in companies listed on the New Zealand Stock Exchange (NZX), NASDAQ, NYSE and the CBOE.
+You can buy shares in companies listed on New Zealand, US and Australian exchanges.

 - Managed funds – Managed funds are similar to ETFs in that they are an investment in a group of companies, rather than just one.
 However, managed funds are not listed on stock exchanges.
-Managed funds available through Sharesies include the Global Climate Friendly Fund and the NZ Responsible Fund.
+Sharesies offers a number of managed funds, including Smartshares, Pie Funds, Macquarie, Pathfinder and TAHITO.

-In total you have access to 3,000 companies and funds across New Zealand and the US.
+In total you have access to more than 8,000 companies and funds across New Zealand, Australia and the US.

 - Global order.
 This portfolio has exposure to NZ top 50, the 500 biggest US companies, plus Europe, Asia and emerging economies.